Text-to-speech, all model types & full fine-tuning now supported!

 We're excited to introduce our Dynamic v2.0 quantization method - a major upgrade to our previous quants.
 This new method outperforms leading quantization methods and sets new benchmarks for 5-shot MMLU and KL Divergence.

 This means you can now run + fine-tune quantized LLMs while preserving as much accuracy as possible!
-You can run the v2.0 GGUFs on any inference engine like llama.cpp, Ollama, Open WebUI etc.
+You can run the 2.0 GGUFs on any inference engine like llama.cpp, Ollama, Open WebUI etc.

-Current selected and all future GGUF uploads will utilize Dynamic 2.0 and our new calibration dataset.
-The dataset ranges from 300K to 1.5M tokens (depending on model) and comprise of high-quality, hand-curated and cleaned data - to greatly enhance conversational chat performance.
+• Current selected and all future GGUF uploads will utilize Dynamic 2.0 and our new calibration dataset.
+The dataset contains more than >1.5M tokens (depending on model) and comprise of high-quality, hand-curated and cleaned data - to greatly enhance conversational chat performance.

-Previously, our Dynamic quantization (DeepSeek-R1 1.58-bit GGUF) was effective only for MoE architectures.
-Dynamic 2.0 quantization now works on all models (including MoEs).
+• Previously, our Dynamic quantization (DeepSeek-R1 1.58-bit GGUF) was effective only for MoE architectures.
+Dynamic 2.0 quantization now works on all models (including MOEs & non-MoEs).

 To ensure accurate benchmarking, we built an internal evaluation framework to match official reported 5-shot MMLU scores of Llama 4 and Gemma 3.
 This allowed apples-to-apples comparisons between full-precision vs. Dynamic v2.0, QAT and standard imatrix GGUF quants.